World’s Best Prime Rib with Sour Cream Horseradish Sauce

 Until last year I hadn’t cooked a prime rib since I was a teenager, listening to records, using hot rollers.
 Prime rib is not something people make every day or any day and it’s sort of a retro food that most people will never make or only make on Christmas day.

-I can proudly say this is the best prime rib recipe, and will bring raves this holiday cooking season.
+I can proudly say this is the world’s best prime rib recipe, with the best sour cream horseradish sauce, and will bring raves any holiday cooking season.
 One person said “this is the best meal you ever made.”

 I’m not sure about that, but it’s indeed testimony that this is a recipe that is just about fail proof, so put all fears of tackling a prime rib away and enjoy this most flavorful cut of meat.

 As I stared at this somewhat intimidating piece of meat, I fretted over two things.
 Tenderness and Overcooking.

 Neither happened.
 Even the end pieces were melt in your mouth, and you can see it’s perfectly done to a medium rare.

 When I saw the words low and slow, I decided upon that roasting direction.